 The story behind this project has a sad beginning.
 I remember being at a networking event in Eindhoven (The Netherlands) on April 20, 2018.
 A colleague walked up to me and said: “Avicii has died”.
 Having just watched the documentary True Stories, which ended on quite a positive note, the news hit me right in the heart.
 A few weeks later I started wondering what would happen if I’d use my skills as a data analyst to find new meaning in his music.
 I’ve been slowly but steadily working on this project since.

 Analysing the Lyrics of Avicii’s music

-I ended up applying a sentiment analysis to Avicii’s lyrics using Google’s Natural Language API (a big machine that understands text).
+I ended up applying a sentiment analysis to Avicii’s lyrics using Google’s Natural Language API (in normal-speak: a big machine that understands text).
 Sentiment analysis turns the lyrics of each song into a data point.
 Each data point contains the sentiment score, ranging from -1.0 to +1.0.
 It tells us if the lyrics are mostly negative or positive.
 It also includes a value for the magnitude that tells us how strongly the emotion is represented.

 After converting each song into a data point, it was time to visualise the results.